 2 Axis lift and rotate multi-positioning system

-Are used to rotate a part or tooling on one end and at the same time the opposite end can be rotated or safely assessed.
+3 Axis are used to rotate a part or tooling on one end and at the same time the opposite end can be rotated or safely assessed.
 A few of the available options include a rotary, trunnions, triple dex satellite, skyhooks, trunnion lift/ rotate and ferris wheel for large parts that can be welded using the flexibility of reorientation.

 4-5 Axis improves quality by allowing you to complete a task in a single set up and create multiple and complex shapes without losing the precision.
 Most applications include sky hooks and five axis positioners.

 7 Axis can be manufactured in floor mounted, elevated or inverted configurations.
-The advantage of seventh axis robotic slides is that more than one robotic arm can be placed on the same slide for additional productivity and flexibility.
+The advantage of 7th axis robotic slides is that more than one robotic arm can be placed on the same slide for additional productivity and flexibility.
 They can also be engineered to any length the customer requires.
 The design incorporates machined keyed ends allowing for sections to be added or removed easily, when repurposing.